Common Basement Moisture Issues In South Jordan, UT

 Water seepage and basement drainage issues are more likely to occur when water collects close to your foundation.

-Grading the soil away from the house and making sure gutters divert water at least five to ten feet from the foundation are essential components of proper exterior waterproofing.
+Grading the soil away from the house and ensuring gutters divert water at least 5 to 10 feet from the foundation are essential components of proper exterior waterproofing.

 Plumbing Leaks And Interior Water Sources